 - Spray your plant down lightly with soapy water or an insecticidal soap.

 - Take your plant out of the pot and inspect for any pests, diseases, or anything unusual.
 Then repot using a sterilized soil.

 At this point, you can quarantine your plants.
 You should place your new plant in a separate room, away from any other plants for a period of about 40 days or so.
 Make sure that the room you choose does not have plants in it.
-This will help minimize the spread of pests and disease.
+This will help minimize the spread of pests and diseases.

 If this is not possible, you can quarantine and separate houseplants by placing them in a plastic bag.
-Make sure it is a transparent plastic bag and keep it out of direct sun so you don’t cook your plants.
+Make sure it is a transparent plastic bag and keep it out of the direct sun so you don’t cook your plants.

 When You are Done Quarantining Your Houseplants

 After the quarantine period is over, re-inspect your houseplants as previously described.
-If you follow this procedure, you will greatly minimize the occurrence of pests like spider mites, mealybugs, thrips, scale, fungus gnats and other pests.
+If you follow this procedure, you will greatly minimize the occurrence of pests like spider mites, mealybugs, thrips, scale, fungus gnats, and other pests.
 You will also have gone a long way to minimize diseases such as powdery mildew and others.